 Exactly three months ago I was proud to experience the opening of this, my first major exhibition of original screen used film costumes all sourced from my personal collection of vintage film costumes.
 The exhibition opened at the Museum of Brisbane in November 2014 and runs through to the end of May 2015.

+As at last weekend the exhibit has had over 100,000 visitors!
 Please come see this amazing exhibition before it closes and exclusive to Brisbane.
 The exhibit features costumes worn by stars including Judy Garland, Grace Kelly, Fred Astaire, Ginger Rogers, Lucille Ball, Elizabeth Taylor, Bette Davis and Marlon Brando.
 Gloria Swanson's pink silk nightgown from Sunset Boulevard makes an appearance, as well as a two-metre wide ball gown from the 1938 film, Marie Antoinette, and swimsuits worn by Busby Berkeley synchronised swimming queen, Esther Williams.
 There is something for everyone!

 The entrance to the exhibit and you are greeted by Gloria Swanson and a robe she wore in what would have to be her most iconic role as Norma Desmond in "Sunset Blvd".
 Ready for her close up!